The One-Pager: Corporate Travel Policy Best Practices

 Every organization is different, so what is critical information for your travelers won't be the same as for some other company.
 The frequency, geographic range, and reasons for your employees' travel will all affect what your one-pager should highlight.
 In any event, focus on policy elements that affect the majority of your business travelers, most often.

-What’s “key” to your frequent travelers might be different than what is most important from a management standpoint.
+What's "key" to your frequent travelers might be different than what is most important from a corporate travel management standpoint.
 For example, is on-the-road entertainment expense policy an issue in your business?
-Getting their input ensures your one-pager will be most relevant and practical.
+Getting management's input ensures your one-pager will be most relevant and practical.
 Your team will be far more likely to follow it.

 Hit the highlights